 Dr. Hannah Boes

 Entering therapy is a profound act of trust and hope.
-Once you begin this journey, our work will be to help you dissolve the barriers between you and the whole person you have always been.
+Once you begin this journey, our work will be to help you dissolve the barriers between you and the connected and embodied life you’ve always wanted.

 - I live by the philosophy that

 - just because you can do it alone does not mean you must.